-Objectives Enhanced legal and regulatory framework to strengthen SOE institutional framework including ownership and oversight.
+Objectives Outputs Enhanced legal and regulatory framework to strengthen SOE institutional framework including ownership and oversight.
 Regularized financial relations between the State and the SOE sector.
 Improve the reporting on SOE operational and financial performance and promoting transparency and disclosure.
-Outputs An Approved SOE Act Professional SOE board Members selected A Reconciled government/SOE cross arrears and payment plan in place Signed performance contracts for SOEs Number of SOEs publishing IFRS compliant financial statements Number of staff trained on IFRS using the step-down method Progress Final draft has been submitted to MOJ for review and alignment with the relevant laws SOEs cross arrears reconciliation exercise was conducted, and payments plans were signed.
+An Approved SOE Act Professional SOE board Members selected A Reconciled government/SOE cross arrears and payment plan in place Signed performance contracts for SOEs Number of SOEs publishing IFRS compliant financial statements Number of staff trained on IFRS using the step-down method Progress Final draft has been submitted to MOJ for review and alignment with the relevant laws (bill in place but yet to be enacted sub-committee identified at parliament to work on it) Board members training underway.
+DPPP working with training providers to build their capacity for this year.
+SOEs cross arrears reconciliation exercise was conducted, and payments plans were signed.
 From the total stock of 2.3billion SOEs cross arears, 41million has been currently paid by SOEs.
 12 SOEs finance officers have been recently trained on phase two IFRS training by the MDI.
-Status Draft SOE Bill with the Cabinet select committee for review (ongoing) SOEs cross arears payment plans ongoing 20% coverage of the IFRS training completed(ongoing) Challenges Delay in finalizing and enacting the SOE Bill Covid 19 has posed a challenge in the payment of cross arrears by SOEs

-- Lack of standardized reporting format for SOEs (IFRS Compliance) - Untimely submission of SOEs audited financial statements
+Committee constituted at NAO to implement SOEs audit reports Status Draft SOE Bill with the Cabinet select committee for review (ongoing) SOEs cross arears payment plans ongoing 20% coverage of the IFRS training completed (ongoing) Challenges Delay in finalizing and enacting the SOE Bill Covid 19 has posed a challenge in the payment of cross arrears by SOEs Lack of standardized reporting format for SOEs (IFRS Compliance) Untimely submission of SOEs audited financial statements